By Vince Gordon

 In Carl Perkins’ later years he played a G&L Broadcaster (renamed ASAT Special in '85) strung with Dean Markley Blue Steel 9-42's strings.
 This was reportedly his ultimate favorite guitar.
 His preferred amp and rider requirement was the ‘66 Fender Twin and the Fender Pro Reverb.

-I asked Jerry Elston, who played rhythm guitar in Carl Perkins' road band CP Express, why Carl changed guitars so many times, and Jerry's take on it was this:
+I asked Jerry Elston, who was in Carl Perkins' road band, why Carl changed guitars so many times, and Jerry's take on it was this:

 "He changed guitars several times looking for a sound and a look.
 No guitar up until he got the G & L ever really suited him in my opinion.
 He would use different guitars for different sounds.